Skip to main content

 Enhance your leadership capabilities

-Children’s Mercy Berry Institute hosts the new Leadership Center for Physicians, a customized development experience that incorporates workshops, retreats, lean training, coaching and patient-based learning to build physician leaders across the Children’s Mercy health system.
-Designed by physicians, for physicians, the program is led by the executive vice president and physician-in-chief.
+Children’s Mercy Berry Institute and the Provider Empowerment Resource Center offer Leadership Essentials and Advancing Leadership Excellence courses, customized development experiences that incorporate workshops, retreats, Lean training, coaching and patient-based learning to develop physician leaders across the health system.

-Children’s Mercy also offers leadership coaching for faculty to help with any of their professional or personal goals, as well as Clifton Strengths assessments and debriefing to better understand and leverage their own personal strengths/talents.
+Children’s Mercy also offers leadership coaching for faculty to help with any of their professional or personal goals, as well as Clifton-Strengths assessments and debriefing to better understand and leverage their personal strengths and talents.

 Invest in your own developmental education

-Educational programming, mentorship, service opportunities—Children’s Mercy faculty have no shortage of ways to grow.
+Educational programming, mentorship and service opportunities—Children’s Mercy faculty have no shortage of opportunities for professional growth:

 • Children’s Mercy offers a wide variety of Continuing Medical Education opportunities, including:

 • Schwartz Rounds: Children’s Mercy has been accepted as an approved member of the Schwartz Center for Compassionate Healthcare.
-Schwartz Rounds focuses specifically on the personal challenges and stresses that everyone involved in health care experience, especially those issues that may threaten our ability to deliver compassionate care.
+Schwartz Rounds focus specifically on the personal challenges and stresses that everyone involved in health care experiences, especially those issues that may threaten our ability to deliver compassionate care.

-• If you are continuing your formal education, Children’s Mercy offers tuition reimbursement between $1,500 and $5,250 per year, depending on your degree program.
+• If you are continuing your formal education, Children’s Mercy offers tuition reimbursement depending on your degree program.

 A woman facing the camera is in conversation with another woman with a bright window in the background.